3-Day Wildlife Photography Expedition

 We’ll depart from the Victorian Seaport of Port Townsend, on Washington’s Olympic Peninsula.
 We’ll spend daytime hours onboard the 70-seat Glacier Spirit.
 This is the most comfortable boat in the entire Pacific NW whale watching fleet.
 Each photographer will have their own dedicated table and booth for the duration of the trip – and there are easy-to-navigate decks with rails around the entire boat – it’s a perfect boat for photography.

-We’ll have breakfast and lunch on-board, and evenings will be spent at luxurious Roche Harbor Resort on the north end of San Juan Island.
-Dinner is at your own discretion and preference at Roche Harbor.
+We’ll have breakfast and lunch on-board, and evenings will be spent in the historic seaside community of Friday Harbor on San Juan Island.
+We will stay at the stunning Earthbox Inn & Spa.
+Dinner is at your own discretion and preference at one of the many fine establishments in Friday Harbor.

 The itinerary is fluid – we want to get you into the best possible situations for wildlife photography.
 That said, we expect to make it back to Port Townsend by 4pm.